npge/npge/README.md

 There are several classes used to represent state of nucleotide pangenome (or, mo general, block set):

- - `Sequence` stores string representing genomic sequence.
+ - `Sequence` stores string representing genome sequence.
  - `Fragment` points to some fragment of `Sequence` (direct or reverse).
  - `Block` is a collection of `Fragment`s. `Fragment`s